Welcome to Buckton Fields

 Q. Does the site have any archaeological/cultural heritage?
 If yes, what impact will Buckton Fields have and how will it be preserved?

 There are no Scheduled Ancient Monuments (SAMs) under the Ancient Monuments and Archaeological Areas Act 1979 on or adjacent to the site.
 The Sites and Monuments Record (SMR) note four entries within the site area, however it is very likely that these archaeological deposits have been significantly damaged by a long history of agricultural activity and none are considered to be of national significance.
-Most surviving deposits investigated on the eastern area of the site are very ephemeral and have low archaeological value.
-All significant archaeological remains will be fully recorded in advance or during construction and as such there will be no predicted significant adverse residual effects on the buried archaeological resource.

 IMPLICATIONS FOR SURROUNDING VILLAGES